OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

  .. todo: #Igor: we need to mention https://github.com/OXID-eSales/deployment-tools to be installed

-Provide ``--shop-id`` option if you are using an OXID eShop Enterprise Edition and it is only for one shop.
+Provide ``--shop-id`` option if you use an OXID eShop Enterprise Edition and it is only for one shop.

 .. code:: bash